PooyehA/Deep-LASI/docs/source/documentation.rst

    :align: center
 Figure 34.
 Number of states confidence for each trace

 The predictions of the number of states classifier are used for model selection of the state transition classifier, which subsequently sort all frames in the dynamic traces into state occupancy.
-Figures 35 and 36 show a histogram of statewise FRET efficiency and tracewise state confidence, respectively.
+Figures 35 and 36 show a histogram of state-wise FRET efficiency and trace-wise state confidence, respectively.

 .. image:: ./../figures/documents/Fig_35_state_transition_confidence.png
    :width: 300